• Skip to main content

 A metal strainer holding cooked onion, ginger, and cinnamon stick sits over a pot with rich brown pho noodle soup broth on a gray surface.

-Cook the noodles – While the broth simmers, prepare rice noodles according to package directions.
+Cook the noodles – While the broth simmers, cook the rice noodles in a separate pot according to package directions until tender.
 Drain and set aside.

 A pot of thin rice noodles boiling in water on a stovetop.